mbatanian/scriptToPocket/README.md

 scriptToPocket
 ==============

-add to pocket form a command line script
+add to pocket from a command line script